vinkims/car_reservation_api/README.md

 - Create a copy of the `src/main/resources/application.properties` file and in it set the database and flyway credentials to match your local ones.
 - Build the project using the cmd: `mvn clean package`.
 - Once the build is completed, run the resulting jar file as stored in the `target` directory; use the command: `java -jar $jar_path --spring.config.location=$prop_file` where `prop_file` is the path to the application.properties copy you made earlier.

+The API documentation can be accessed at `http://localhost:5030/api/v1/swagger-ui/index.html`